Previous: Replacement and Lax Matches, Up: Replace

 characters.
 A negative prefix argument replaces backward.

-C-M-% performs regexp search and replace (query-replace-regexp
+C-M-% performs regexp search and replace (query-replace-regexp).

-It works like replace-regexp
+It works like replace-regexp except that it queries

-like query-replace
+like query-replace.

 You can reuse earlier replacements with these commands.
 When

-prompts for the
+query-replace or query-replace-regexp prompts for the

 search string, use M-p and M-n to show previous